wjassim/WARP-Q/README.md

 - Deep neural networks with a sequential stack of three dense layers
 - Random-forest-based regressor

+The idea here is to give users the opportunity to try different mapping models and select a model that is more suitable for their needs and data.
 To use any of these models, we need to provide its location to the code using *--mapping_model* argument.

 Each model was trained using different databases to test its performance under different signal distortions and background effects.
 Table 1 below provides details about each model with the employed databases.

 <div align="center">